Dragonsight91/dotfiles/readme.md

 # Dragonsight91's Dotfiles
 This is the repository and a manual on how to replicate my exact setup.
-The fonts used here sre not mine, but they are freely Available.
+The fonts used here are not mine, but they are freely Available.

 ## i3 Theme
 ![A Screenshot with my dotfiles and background image](https://cdn.discordapp.com/attachments/793215955546800170/845230207714590750/unknown.png)